yuisanae2f/ae2fLib/README.md

 # ae2fLib : C
+> is now managed as CMake.
+> is the static library now.

 > is the project of separating the code from [CPure](https://github.com/yuisanae2f/CPure).
 > Separated code will be updated here.